Complete Guide To Compare Density Meters For Process Control & Slurry Measurement

 One key advantage of the Red Meter is that the entire volume of pipe is measured as opposed to a sample.
 Available in pipe diameters from 2” to 60” a Red Meter can withstand highly abrasive slurries as well as high percent solids.
 The wear sensor on the cartridge allows for efficient process control by alerting when the cartridge needs replacing in advance.

-Slurry processing data from the Red Meter is displayed in a graphical format either on the device’s display screen or integrated within the operator’s control room.
-It is impervious to flow rate changes, percent solid changes, pressure changes, and environmental factors.
+Slurry processing data from the Red Meter is displayed in a graphical format.
+The data can be displayed either on the device’s display screen or integrated within the operator’s control room.
+Readings are impervious to flow rate changes, percent solid changes, pressure changes, and environmental factors.

 The ruggedness of a Red Meter makes it appropriate for a wide range of applications including dry bulk and wet slurries.